+How creepy is the Ringling Brothers Circus Museum in Sarasota, Florida?
 In a word?
 VERY. [caps mandatory]

 In photos?
 Well, here ya go…

 I think everyone to some degree has a fear of clowns.
 I don’t, particularly.
 Spiders?
 Yes.
-Being sucked out of the car on the highway if I don’t lock the door?
+Getting sucked out of the car on the highway if I don’t lock the door?
 Of course.
 My arm never regaining feeling after going numb from sleeping on it?
-Abso-fucking-lutely.
+Abso-f*cking-lutely.
 “I’m gonna have to amputate this time FOR SURE!”

 But that doesn’t mean being mostly alone in a circus museum won’t give you the same feeling as hanging your leg off the side of the bed at night.
 The masks and oversized paper mâché heads, the posters of bearded women and men with three legs, the scenes of bumbling clowns on a continuous video loop, the dark corners, and most of all the fact that EVERYTHING IS LOOKING AT YOU!